Skip to main content

 }

-mutations (or via Dashboard), they will be required to provide a reason reference.
-The existing "reason" field will still be available, but it will be optional.
+Now, every time a staff user tries to create or update a refund (transactionRequestAction, orderGrantRefundCreate, orderGrantRefundUpdate), they will be required to provide a reason reference.
+The existing free-text "reason" field will still be available, but it will be optional.

-will be able to omit this setting.
+Note that permitted App will be able to omit this setting.
 For the staff user, the ValidationError will be raised if the reason reference is not provided.
-App can omit this field for more powerful workflows.
+Apps can omit this field for more powerful workflows.

 Disabling refund reason type requirement

-To opt-out from this strict policy, staff user can disable it in the Dashboard or by running the refundReasonReferenceClear
+To opt-out from this strict policy, staff user can disable it in the Dashboard or by running the refundReasonReferenceClear mutation:

 mutation DisableRefundTypeRequired {